amartyasd/amartyasd.github.io/_pages/SMF.md

 ---
 layout: archive
-title: "DAG Seminar: Tannaka Duality for Geometric Stacks"
+title: "Synthetic Seminar: Synthetic Modular Forms Computations"
-permalink: /DAG1/
+permalink: /SMF/
 author_profile: true
 redirect_from:
-  - /DAG1
+  - /SMF
 ---

 This is the website for the Synthetic Seminar: Synthetic Modular Forms Computations, tentatively starting in April.